Attorney General Barr, Only Weeks Into Job, Makes A Mark Under The Spotlight

 Immigration

-Earlier this month, Barr issued an order that could keep thousands of asylum seekers in detention while they wait for their cases to be heard in immigration courts.
+Earlier this month, Barr issued an order that could keep thousands of asylum-seekers in detention while they wait for their cases to be heard in immigration courts.

 Barr exercised his prerogative as attorney general to overturn a 2005 policy that applies to people who argue they face a "credible fear of torture or persecution" if they're returned to their country of origin.